Return to Racecourses: BHA Recovery Plan for British Racing

 How will the nine recovery goals be achieved?

-The BHA has acknowledged that whilst these goals have been put in place, there are still many challenges to face.
+The BHA has acknowledged that whilst these nine goals have been put in place, there are still many challenges to face.

 In terms of revenue, The BHA has said this cannot return to normal until crowds are fully back at racecourses.
 Reduced costs mean that prize money will be impacted as the industry aims to work within their current financial constraints.